 - 150 grams (1 cup) Twix chocolate bars, chopped

-- Line an 8 inch square baking pan with baking or parchment paper.
+- Line an 8-inch square pan with baking or parchment paper.

 - Place broken cookies in a food processor and mix briefly until finely crushed.
 Transfer to a large mixing bowl, along with the cereal.